rickalouani/Rancher-howto/README.md

 Making the leap to microservices is not as daunting as it was even 10 years ago.
-The abundance of information and case studies shared by many companies that went through the trials and tribulations helped establish solid industry best practices, coupled with many new great open-source tools donated or developed and supported by a great community of contributors took a lot of the mystery out of the process.
+The abundance of information and case studies shared by many companies that went through the trials and tribulations helped establish solid industry best practices, coupled with many new great opensource tools donated or developed, and supported by a great community of contributors took a lot of the mystery out of the process.
 In this article, I am going to demonstrate two great opensource tools that I feel confident can make your adoption of micro-services less challenging.
 Kubernetes, arguably the best open source container orchestrator available and Rancher 2.0 to bootstrap and manage custom Kubernetes clusters.
 A Kubernetes Cluster is a great habitat for micro-services.
-The platform provides a wealth of built in functionality and solutions, see table below, and is backed by wonderful opensource community.
+The platform provides a wealth of built in functionality that combined could provide limitless solutions to your micro-services design and deployments.
+Furthermore it is backed by wonderful and ambitious ecosystem.

  - Below is a comprehensive list of features that Kubernetes provides out of the box to help with micro-services adoption